With Auto Discovery, up.time can detect systems on your network that have an IP address within a specified range, as well as other search criteria:

 - Windows Domain (optional)

 - Optionally provide SNMP connection information to allow Auto Discovery to scan for servers with Net-SNMP.
-Select the Use Global SNMP Connection Configuration check box if this information is configured (see Global SNMP Configuration Settings for more information); otherwise select the SNMP Version that your servers are using, then complete the appropriate options:
+Select the Use Global SNMP Connection Configuration check box if this information has been configured (see Global SNMP Configuration Settings for more information); otherwise select the SNMP Version that your servers are using, then complete the appropriate options:

 - SNMP Port